artdecocode/typal/README.md

 ```
 </td></tr>
 <tr><td>

-The imports are now also suppressed (but the change will come into effect in the next version of the compiler), and printed with the namespace, so that we can refer to them in params and get both the autosuggestions, and _Closure_ compatibility.
+The imports are now also suppressed (but the change will hopefully come into effect in the next version of the compiler), and printed with the namespace, so that we can refer to them in params and get both the autosuggestions, and <em>Closure</em> compatibility.
 </td></tr>
 <tr><td>